bitbot-irc/bitbot/README.md

 ## Setup
 See [docs/help/setup.md](docs/help/setup.md).

-Run `./start.py` to run the bot with default settings (`--help` for more information) which will ask you for server details the first time you run it (run it again after filling out that information to get the bot going.)
-If you need to add more servers, use `./start.py --add-server`.

 ## Github web hooks
 I run BitBot as-a-serivce on most popular networks and offer github-to-IRC web hook notifications for free to FOSS projects.
 Contact me for more information!